carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 > what are the consequences.
 >
 {: .callout}

-> ## Manual versioning
->
-> Which of these issues the manual versioning helps to tackle?
->
-> * I have fifteen versions of this file and I don’t know which one to use
-> * I can’t remake this figure from last year
-> * I modified slightly my code in one place but everything stopped working
-> * I have several copies of the same directory because I'm worried about breaking something
-> * Somebody added errnoes records in a shared file with samples, cannot find who and why
-> * You remember seing a data file but cannot find it anymore : is it deleted ?
-Moved away ?
-> * I tried multiple analysis and I don't remember which one I chose to generate my output data
-> * I have to merge changes to our manuscript from 10 different emails with collaborators
-> * I made a lot of changes to my paper but want to bring back one of paragraph {: .challenge}

 This manual procedure satisfies the requirements of version tracking without needing any new tools.
 If multiple researchers are working on the same